gcollazo/ember-cli-addon-search/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Deprecated

+This project has been deprecated, please visit [Ember Observer](https://emberobserver.com).

 ## Prerequisites

 You will need the following things properly installed on your computer.